thangarajvisolve/Sample/README.markdown

 **6.** Publisher can reside in different machine and makes the request to the data generator to generate the data randomly and receives the data .

-**7.** Publishers & Subscribers Ospl should contain the IP_Address of central ospl IA_Address in its config file.
+**7.** Publishers & Subscribers Ospl should contain the IP_Address of central ospl IP_Address in its config file.

 **8.** The process of all the entities will remain the same as single machine implementation and the extension is it has been distributed with few